HPC-Delphi/offc_delphi/README.md

 ### Folder Description

 - **`src/`**: Contains the C source code of the library.
-The file `openmp_matrix_lib.c` implements the mathematical functions and parallel optimizations using OpenMP.
+The file `openmp_matrix_delphi.c` implements the mathematical functions and parallel optimizations using OpenMP.
 If needed, you can add auxiliary functions in `utils.c`.

-- **`include/`**: Contains the header file `openmp_matrix_lib.h`, which declares the functions exported from the DLL for use in Delphi or any other language that may need to access the library.
+- **`include/`**: Contains the header file `openmp_matrix_delphi.h`, which declares the functions exported from the DLL for use in Delphi or any other language that may need to access the library.

 - **`wrappers/`**: This folder contains the wrappers for other programming languages.
 Currently, it includes only the Delphi wrapper, which facilitates the integration of the DLL with a Delphi project using external declarations.